Colorado’s Civic DNA Fellows

 Sharpen your skills to be a change-maker.
 It takes leadership to rally a community, solve tough challenges and create change.
 Colorado’s Civic DNA Fellows, the Denver Metro Chamber Leadership Foundation’s newest offering helps leaders with a deep commitment to our community to further develop their leadership skills so they can increase their business and civic impact.

-Apply for Colorado’s Civic DNA Fellows by Tuesday, Jan.
-23.
+Applications for Colorado’s Civic DNA Fellows are due Tuesday, Jan.
+22, 2019.

-Colorado’s Civic DNA Fellows runs April to December 2018.
+Colorado’s Civic DNA Fellows runs April to December 2019.
+Applications for Colorado’s Civic DNA Fellows are due Tuesday, Jan.
+22 2019.

 With all of the Leadership Foundation’s programs, they are committed to building a class that reflects a diverse community of leaders.
 Scholarships opportunities will be made available.